 Mobsters from the Capone and the Druggan-Lake gangs were gunned down at Manning's Hotel in what came to be known as the "Fox Lake Massacre."
-(Watercolor painting above depicting the Fox Lake Massacre by Andy Austin.
-LCDM 77.23.4)
+Above: watercolor by sketch artist Andy Austin for WLS TV.
+Dunn Museum 77.23.4.

 The Chain O' Lakes region became a notorious hangout for Prohibition gangsters.
 The likes of Al Capone (1899-1947) and his gang could freely gamble and drink the nights away.
 Capone was reported to have owned a summer house on Bluff Lake near Antioch, and to frequent the Mineola Hotel in Fox Lake.
 George "Bugs" Moran was also reported to have a home on Bluff Lake.

 Colorized postcard view of Bluff Lake, Antioch, where Chicago gangsters owned private residences and frequented lakeside resorts during Prohibition.
-LCDM M-86.1.24.
+Dunn Museum M-86.1.24.

 Mario Gomes, Al Capone expert and webmaster of the encyclopedic My Al Capone Museum website, noted that: "Moran and his men had to constantly out-think and stay one step ahead of the Capone boys in order to survive."
 By the time of the Fox Lake Massacre, Moran was being squeezed out of his territories and his days as a Chicagoland gangster were coming to an end.